 Like BunnyCDN, KeyCDN is another provider quite popular among bloggers, although a bit more expensive.

-They have 34 PoPs including in India, New Zealand, and Africa, with more coming in the middle east as well.
+They have 39 PoPs including in India, New Zealand, and Africa, with more coming in the middle east and South America as well.

 Another advantage is their Origin Shield mechanism, which can significantly reduce the load on your origin server.

-In addition to pull-zones, you can also create storage zones.
-It is beneficial if you want to offload static content from your origin server.
+In addition to Pull Zones, you can also create Push Zones, similar to BunnyCDN’s storage zones.
+It is useful if you want to offload static content from your origin server and store backups.

 KeyCDN also gives a 14-day free trial.
-After that, you have to charge your account with a minimum of $29 to continue using the services.
+After that, you have to charge your account a minimum of $49 to continue using the services.

 StackPath is another CDN provider that comes with straightforward pricing.
 The price of their CDN stays flat at $10/mo for up to 1 TB bandwidth.
 It is in contrast to other CDNs whose prices increase progressively from GBs to TBs.